-He was pronounced dead at 10:07 a.m.
+Prince was pronounced dead at 10:07 a.m.

-On June 2, more than a month after Prince's death, a law-enforcement official told The Associated Press that tests show the singer died of an opioid overdose.
-Following that leaked information, the Midwest Medical Examiner's Office released Prince's autopsy report, which confirms his death was caused by fentanyl toxicity.
+On June 2, 2016, more than a month after Prince's death, a law-enforcement official told the Associated Press that tests showed the singer died of an opioid overdose.
+Following that leaked information, the Midwest Medical Examiner's Office released Prince's autopsy report, which confirmed his death was caused by fentanyl toxicity.

-Prince's personal chef of almost three years, Ray Roberts, told The Associated Press that the singer was dealing with frequent bouts of sore throat and upset stomach in the months leading up to his death.
+Prince's personal chef of almost three years, Ray Roberts, told the Associated Press that the singer was dealing with frequent bouts of sore throat and upset stomach in the months leading up to his death.
 He was eating less and drinking less water, according to Roberts, who said Prince looked like he was losing weight.

 "It felt like he wasn't himself probably the last month or two," Roberts said.
 "I think he was just struggling with being sick a lot."

-The singer suffered from chronic pain, particularly in his hips, according to Sheila E., who collaborated with Prince and was once engaged to him.
+The singer also suffered from chronic pain, particularly in his hips, according to Sheila E., who collaborated with Prince and was once engaged to him.

 "I mean, you think about all the years he was jumping off those risers," she told Entertainment Tonight.
 "They were not low — they were very, very high — and to jump off that ...
 First of all, the Purple Rain tour and the way that they were stacked, he had those heels on.
 We did a year of touring [and] for him to jump off of that — just an entire year would have messed up his knees."